CSA Share Options

 In September look forward to beans, beets, carrots, chard, cucumbers, garlic, tomatoes, kale, lettuce, summer squash, parsley, and other herbs.
 New or returning crops are celery, leeks, dandelions, chives, onions, pears, sweet peppers, hot peppers, peaches, apples, potatoes, sweet potatoes, soybeans, broccoli, and cilantro.

 In October, shareholders will likely continue to receive beets, carrots, tomatoes, turnips, chard, kale, leeks, onions, head lettuce, parsley, pears, peppers, potatoes, garlic, celery, collards, cilantro, Brussels sprouts, cabbage, and broccoli.
-New and returning crops might include arugula, turnips, radishes, bok choi, tatsoi, kohlabi, cauliflower, Chinese cabbage, and winter squash.
+New and returning crops might include arugula, turnips, radishes, bok choi, tatsoi, kohlrabi, cauliflower, Chinese cabbage, and winter squash.

 Fall Share at a glance:

-Over the five week season these shares might include: beets, broccoli, Brussels sprouts, cilantro, carrots, celery, garlic, chicory, kale, leeks, onions, parsley, potatoes, arugula, spinach, parsnip, head lettuce, Mesclun lettuce mix, kohlrabi, collards, winter squash, radishes, and turnips.
+Over the four week season these shares might include: beets, broccoli, cilantro, carrots, garlic, kale, leeks, onions, parsley, potatoes, arugula, spinach, lettuce, Asian greens, collards, winter squash, and turnips.